Clerx

 • successful negotiations

-• important case milestones
+• major case milestones

-• awards or recognitions received by the firm
+• awards or recognitions

 Speak to clients, not other lawyers

-Use simple explanations and practical examples whenever possible.
-When people understand what you are saying, they are far more likely to trust your expertise.
+In reality, most readers are potential clients.
+That means posts should prioritize clarity and accessibility rather than technical legal language.
+Use simple explanations, practical examples, and direct language.
+When people understand what you are saying, they are much more likely to trust your expertise.

 The missing piece many firms overlook